jonatoj/API-Capstone/README.md

 #

-Select one of two meal types, one of ten different cuisines displayed, and a select number of recipes to display or use the default number of recipes/images.
+Select one of two meal types, one of ten different cuisines displayed, and a select number of recipes to display recipes/images.

 ![Screenshot](results.png)

-Then click the image to display the recipes information.
+Then click on the image to display the recipes information.

 ![Screenshot](recipe.png)